Please adjust the volume.

 I am Peter Kweon, the Head of IR at KBFG.
 We will now begin the 2022 first half business results

-presentation.
-I would like to express my deepest gratitude to everyone for participating today.
-We have here with us our Group CFO and Senior Managing Director, Scott Seo, as well as other members from our
+here with us our Group CFO and Senior Managing Director, Scott Seo, as well as other members from our

-group management.
-We will first hear the 2022 first half major financial highlights from CFO and Senior Managing Director, Scott Seo, and then have a Q&A session.
+Managing Director, Scott Seo, and then have a Q&A session.
 I would like to invite our Senior Managing

 Director to deliver 2022 first half earnings results.

 Good afternoon.
 I am Scott YH Seo, CFO of KB Financial Group.
-Thank you for joining the company's
+Thank you for joining the company's first

-through key business highlights of the group.
-Q222 group net profit was KRW 1.3 trillion, up 11.4% YoY as of the first half, reporting KRW 2.8 trillion.
-Group ROCE was 12.5%, being kept at a steady level as ofthe first half, while annualized EPS, earnings per share, was around KRW 14,000, up 11% YoY on a
+key business highlights of the group.
+Q222 group net profit was KRW 1.3 trillion, up 11.4% YoY as of the

 Also, today, KBFG's BOD approved KRW 500 per share as the quarterly dividend.
-And following last
+And following last February,

-difficult business backdrop underpinned by our outstanding capital adequacy and stable earnings capacity, we have been consistent and differentiated in implementing our shareholder return policy.
+business backdrop underpinned by our outstanding capital adequacy and stable earnings capacity, we have

 Globally, there is growing concern over stagflation while Korean economy is mired with 3 highs, high